nysenate/USPS-AMS-WebService/README.md

 1. Create app.properties in /src/main/resources using app.example.properties as a template.

     * ams.cfg.system.path should point to the directory where the z4cxlog.dat file is located (/opt/usps_ams).
     * If you have stored the ams data folders in an alternate location adjust the other file paths accordingly.

-1. Perform *mvn compile war:war* and deploy .war to Tomcat.
+Finally, perform *mvn compile war:war* and deploy .war to Tomcat.

 Note: Due to loading of native libraries it's recommended to restart the Tomcat server when trying to do re-deployments.